How does the Board decide on the appeal?

 The Building Control Regulations state that the Board should make a decision on an appeal within four months.
 If we do not consider it possible or appropriate to give a decision within four months in a particular case, we will notify all participants concerned and indicate when the Board will give its decision.

-Remember, by law no building can be opened, operated or occupied while you are waiting for a decision on an appeal and until it has a statutory certificate of compliance.
+Remember, by law no new building can be opened, operated or occupied while you are waiting for a decision on an appeal and until it has a statutory certificate of compliance.
 The building control authorities keep a register of building control activity for their areas.

 How does the Board make its decision?